 His passion is his purpose and goes beyond the duty.
 Patrick is a leader in Humanitarian, risking his life and leading his teams in the most challenging but most in-need communities in the world.
 He shares his experiences from Irak to African countries, leading with his heart and striving daily to make health a simple right accessible for everyone.

 “Purpose is not how much you deliver, but how you deliver and lead.”

-In addition to his field experience, Mr. Youssef worked on specific topics related to the respect of International Humanitarian Law such as the treatment and judicial guarantees of persons deprived of freedom, the recruitment of children in armed forces and Transitional Justice.
+In addition to his field experience, Mr. Youssef worked on specific topics related to the respect of International Humanitarian Law such as the treatment and judicial guarantees of persons deprived of freedom, the recruitment of children in the armed forces, and Transitional Justice.

-Prior to joining the ICRC, Mr Youssef worked in the private sector in Lebanon & the Levant.
+Prior to joining the ICRC, Patrick worked in the private sector in Lebanon & the Levant.

 Born in 1978, Patrick Youssef has a bachelor’s degree in public law, a Master’s degree in Diplomacy and Strategic Negotiations from Paris Sud XI, an LLM in International Law in armed conflicts from Geneva University, a certificate of completion of an Executive Education on Global Leadership and Public Policy from Harvard Kennedy School as well as a training certificate from the Oxford Said Business School on ‘’Transformational Leadership’’